 Credit scores are a sensitive topic for many people.
-The National Foundation for Credit Counseling performed a survey which indicated that more people would be more embarrassed to admit their credit scores than their weight (30 percent vs. 12 percent).
+According to a survey by the National Foundation for Credit Counseling, more people would be more embarrassed to admit their credit scores than their weight (30 percent vs. 12 percent).

 If your credit score needs a boost, don’t despair.
-Here are six practical strategies to increase it.
+Here are six practical steps you can take to increase it.

-6 Practical Steps to Enhance the Health of Your Finances
+6 Practical Steps to Improve Your Credit Score

 1. Fix errors